 It's very rare that we see a new player in the SEO and Digital Arena that's as much a shoe-in to be a long-term player as Wikidata is.
 But with all the value of the medium, it's remained a relatively virgin frontier, one that the SEO community has left it largely untested and undocumented.
 I feel we're missing out on a tremendous opportunity -- think of it this way:

 Wikidata is born of greatness: Launched on October 30, 2012, this is the first new Wikimedia project in six years.
 You may have noticed Wiki content dominating the SERPS throughout the past decade; it's credible, recognized, and a powerful presence online.
+Wikidata SEO is going to be hugely important.

 It's had greatness thrust upon it: On December 14, 2014, Google announced the shutdown of Freebase -- Wikidata's strongest competitor.
 As they did, Google also provided powerful support by migrating all of Freebase's data over to Wikidata, retiring the product on June 30th.
 That's a heck of a lot of eggs in that basket.